Jonathan2251/lbt/source/lib.rst

 C Library (Newlib)
 ------------------

+Since complex type of compiler-rt depends on libm, I porting NewLib in this section.

 Newlib is a C library for bare metal platform.
 Two libraries in newlib are libc and libm.
 Libc is for functions of